I'm Earl Southard, Owner/Operator of Trailmaster Holsters. Thanks for visiting my website! I hope you find my site interesting and easy to navigate.

 Prior to starting Trailmaster Holsters, I served 24+ honorable years in the U.S Air Force retiring as a First Sergeant in 2006.
 I spent the next 3-years training and working for BNSF Railway eventually becoming a Division Trainmaster.
 I resigned from the railroad and literally spent my last cash on an industrial leather sewing machine.
 I started Trailmaster Holsters in February 2009, working out of a bedroom in my home.
 After outgrowing the home where Trailmaster Holsters started, we have finally settled in a small, new home with an unfinished shop built into the garage area, just outside of Great Falls, Montana.

 I received the nickname “Trailmaster” from close friends after the many extended wilderness backpacking trips I've helped plan and successfully executed over the last 20+ years.
-A few of those friends are still in the military and are scattered abroad in service of our freedom.
+Most of those friends have now retired from military service and some still show up in the summer to go on yet another backpacking trip, now known as "holster-testing trips!"
 I've shared many a warm campfire with these gentlemen as we have enjoyed a humble meal, often from the same tin heated over an open fire.
 Each trip with these men was an adventure of a lifetime.
 I'm truly blessed with the opportunity to have had so many trips and it is my honor to have served with these men, both on and off duty.

 Thanks for considering my holsters.
 If you have any questions, comments or concerns please don't hesitate to email me at firstname.lastname@example.org or give me a call at 406-564-3220.
 If for some reason I’m unable to answer your phone call, please leave a message and I will get back with you.